puppetlabs/puppet-docs/source/puppet_baseline/pb_interface.markdown

 ![tutorial_group][]

 There, she notices that a user was completely deleted from all three nodes, and something odd happened with a file.
-She immediately rejects the deletion of the user, and manually SSHes to the affected nodes to re-instate the account.
+She immediately rejects the deletion of the user...

 ![tutorial_reject_user][]

+...and manually SSHes to the affected nodes to re-instate the account.
+![tutorial_group_reject_user_nodes_link][]

-![tutorial_group_reject_user_nodes_link][] ![tutorial_group_reject_user_nodes][]
+![tutorial_group_reject_user_nodes][]

     [root@hawk1.magpie.lan ~]# puppet resource group nick ensure=present gid=506
     [root@hawk1.magpie.lan ~]# puppet resource user nick ensure=present uid=506 gid=506